VignanTej/teltonika-eye-homeassistant/esphome/MQTT_CONFIG_GUIDE.md

 ### Topic Prefix

-The MQTT topic prefix uses the device name with MAC address suffix:
+The MQTT topic prefix is set to `"esphome"` by default.
+This can be changed in the YAML configuration if needed.
+The device publishes under this prefix with its unique device name.
-- Format: `tez-teltonika-gateway-XXXXXX` (where XXXXXX is last 6 chars of MAC)
-- Ensures unique topics when running multiple gateways

 ### Published Topics